SoundwaveApp/Shine-iOS/README.md

 ```
 Shine location tracking works for both _**kCLAuthorizationStatusAuthorizedAlways**_ and _**kCLAuthorizationStatusAuthorizedWhenInUse**_.
 However, location data is only associated with song plays when the host app has _**kCLAuthorizationStatusAuthorizedAlways**_ permission.

+An example of capturing location data is available in the example app.

 ##Contacts Syncing##
 Shine can capture a device's contacts if the host app has the required contacts access permissions.
 ```objective-c